nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/ModelClassDiagram.png" width="800"><br>

 `ModelManager` implements the `Model` Interface.
-It stores a `UserPref` Object which represents the user’s preference.
-It stores multiple `ToDoList` objects, including the current and recent lists.
+It contains a `UserPref` Object which represents the user’s preference and a `SyncManager` object which is necessary for the integration with Google calendar.

+`SyncManager` implements the `Sync` Interface.
+The `SyncManager` redirects the job of syncing a task to a `SyncProvider`.
+In Agendum, we have one provider, `SyncProviderGoogle` that implements the `SyncProvider` Interface.
+This is done so that it would be easy to extend Agendum to sync with other providers.
+One would just have to create a new class that extends the `SyncProvider` Interface and register that class with `SyncManager`.

+`ModelManager` contains a **main** `ToDoList` object and a stack of `ToDoList` objects referred to as `previousLists`.
+The **main** `ToDoList` object is the copy that is indirectly referred to by the `UI` and `Storage`.
+The stack, `previousLists` is used to support the [`undo` operation](#### undo).

 Each `ToDoList` object has one `UniqueTaskList` object.
 A `UniqueTaskList` can contain multiple `Task` objects but does not allow duplicates.

 The `ReadOnlyToDoList` and `ReadOnlyTask` interfaces allow other classes and components, such as the `UI`, to access but not modify the list of tasks and their details.

+Currently, each `Task` has a compulsory `Name` and last updated time.
+It is optional for a `Task` to have a start and end time.
+Each `Task` also has a completion status which is represented by a boolean.

+Design considerations:
-> * `ToDoList` can potentially be extended to have another `UniqueTagList` object to keep track of tags associated with each task and `ToDoList` will be responsible for syncing the tasks and tags.
+> * `ToDoList` is a distinct class from `UniqueTaskList` as it can potentially be extended to have another `UniqueTagList` object to keep track of tags associated with each task and `ToDoList` will be responsible for syncing the tasks and tags.
-> * `Name` is a class as it might be modified to have its own validation regex e.g. can only contain alphanumeric characters.
+> * `Name` is a separate class as it might be modified to have its own validation regex e.g. no / or "

 Using the same example, if the `Logic` component requests `Model` to _deleteTasks(task)_, the subsequent interactions between objects can be described by the following sequence diagram.

 <img src="images\SDforDeleteTaskModelComponent.png" width="800">

 The identified task is removed from the `UniqueTaskList`.
-The `ModelManager` raises a `ToDoListChangedEvent` and back up the new to-do list to its history of saved lists.
+The `ModelManager` raises a `ToDoListChangedEvent` and back up the current to do list to `previousLists`

 > `Model`’s _deleteTasks_ methods actually take in `ArrayList<ReadOnlyTask>` instead of a single task.
 We use _deleteTasks(task)_ for simplicity in the sequence diagram.

+#### undo

+`previousLists` is a Stack of `ToDoList` objects with a minimum size of 1.
+The `ToDoList` object at the top of the stack is identical to the **main** `ToDoList` object before any operation that mutate the to-do list is performed and after any operation that mutates the task list successfully (i.e. without exceptions).

+This is achieved with the _backupCurrentToDoList_ function which pushes a copy of the **main** `ToDoList` to the stack after any successful changes, such as the marking of multiple tasks.

+To undo the most recent changes, we simply pop the irrelevant `ToDoList` at the top of the `previousLists` stack and copy the `ToDoList` at the top of the stack back to the **main** list

+This approach is reliable as it eliminates the need to implement an "undo" method and store the changes separately for each command that will mutate the task list.

+Also, it helps to resolve the complications involved with manipulating multiple task objects at a go.
+For example, the user might try to mark multiple tasks and one of which will result in a `DuplicateTaskException`.
+To revert the undesired changes to the **main** `ToDoList`, we can copy the the `ToDoList` at the top of the stack back to the **main** list.
+In such unsuccessful operations, the changes would not have persisted to Storage.

+[comment]: # (@@author A0148095X)
 ### 5. Storage component

 <img src="images/StorageClassDiagram.png" width="800"><br>